 Okay so the four points listed above are probably enough to get the gist here.
 The short version is that consistently high yields that prove to be sustainable can generate great long-term outcomes with only modest growth.
 If you combine that with a long-term deflating dividend yield (i.e. an expanding valuation multiple) they become spectacular.
 This is why Realty Income is much featured on financial media sites like Seeking Alpha.
 But what about the current investment case?
 Let’s take a brief look at the long-term outlook.

 Realty Income: Overvalued Right Now?

 This is the crux of the debate right now with Realty Income stock.
 As I type it is currently yielding around 4.2%.
-If you pull up the relevant data you’ll see how low that is in historical terms.
-As far as I can tell Realty Income has never closed a year out with a lower dividend yield than the current value.
-Since the dividend accounts for such a huge chunk of total returns that’s quite a significant point worth bearing in mind.
-The short to medium term danger is a reversion to its historical average eating into forward returns.
+Pull up the relevant data and you’ll see how low that is in historical terms.
+Now, as far as I can tell Realty Income has never closed a year out with a lower dividend yield than the current value.
+Since the dividend accounts for such a huge chunk of total returns then that is quite a significant point worth bearing in mind.
+The short to medium term danger is a reversion to its historical average which would eat into forward returns.

 This isn’t a siren call to sell a stock that’s been throwing off cash for the past fifty years.
-It’s also important to appreciate the low rate world we’re in right now: interest rates and bond yields have collapsed since Realty first listed in the mid-Nineties.
+I mean it’s also important to appreciate the low rate world we’re in right now: interest rates and bond yields have collapsed since Realty first listed in the mid-Nineties.
 This has partly driven the incredible total returns to date, but may work against investors going forward.
 If you’re on the outside looking in then now is probably not the time to buy Realty Income stock.
 Its sensitivity to a changing rate environment is pretty clear, and there will almost certainly be more attractive opportunities in the future.
-If you already own it then I imagine you won’t much care.
-Just kick back and enjoy what’s probably a pretty substantial yield on cost.
+If you already own it then I imagine you won’t much care: just kick back and enjoy what’s probably a pretty substantial yield on cost.